Russia to ease Africa’s debt burden, collaborate for development | Ghana News Agency

-Accra, July 29, (TASS/GNA) – The Russian Government is to allocate more than US$90 million as assistance to lower Africa’s debt burden.
+Accra, July 30, GNA – The Russian Government is to allocate more than US$90 million as assistance to lower Africa’s debt burden.

 The aid, announced at the Second Summit of the Russia-Africa Economic and Humanitarian Forum, is to help the continent to tackle its debt issues.

-African countries’ debt issues before the East European giant have been settled by about 90 per cent, with their indebtedness written off by Moscow totaling US$23 billion.
+African countries’ debt issues before the East European giant have been settled by about 90 per cent, with their indebtedness written off by Moscow totalling US$23 billion.

-Russian President Vladimir Putin, in an address at the Summit, said African states still suffered from displays of colonialism – in economy, in particular.
+In an address at the Summit, Russian President Vladimir Putin said African states still suffered from displays of colonialism – in the economy, in particular.

 “We appreciate this and are convinced of the successful future of Russia-Africa relations.

-“They rest on the traditions of time-tested friendship, and historical experience of multifaceted productive interaction dating back to the early period in the process of African states’ formation,” he noted.
+“They rest on the traditions of time-tested friendship, and historical experience of multifaceted productive interaction dating back to the early period in African states’ formation,” he noted.

 One of the key highlights of the Summit is the adoption of the St Petersburg Declaration.